alexpyattaev/agave/tlv/README.md

 ## Tag-Length-Value data support for Solana

-TLV (aka Type Length Value) is a well-established format to encode binary data on the wire, offering major advantages compared to most alternatives:
+TLV (Type Length Value) is a well-established format to encode binary data on the wire, offering major advantages compared to most alternatives:
 1. Ability to evolve existing protocols without hard version switch
 2. Efficient parsing and serialization
 3. Perfect forward compatibility